 San Francisco’s Civic Center neighborhood is centered between Franklin, Market, Leavenworth and Turk streets, with a large portion of the neighborhood’s businesses and government offices along Van Ness Avenue.
 Civic Center assets include City Hall, UN Plaza, and cultural institutions such as the Bill Graham Civic Auditorium and Orpheum Theater, among others.

 Leashed dogs are allowed throughout Civic Center, except at the Heart of the City Farmers Market.
-Off-leash dogs are allowed at the UN Plaza dog run (coming soon!); all dog waste must be promptly picked up and disposed of in a garbage receptacle.
+Off-leash dogs are allowed at the UN Plaza Dog Run (7am-7pm, 7 days a week); all dog waste must be promptly picked up and disposed of in a garbage receptacle.
 ADA service animals are allowed everywhere in Civic Center.

 The City’s temperature can change drastically when the fog rolls in or out, so layers are always a great option.
 See today’s weather here.

 We suggest visiting the SFMTA site and the 511 Twitter account for the latest information on street closures due to events, roadwork or building construction.

 Dispatch for Services: 7 days a week, 7 am to 7 pm; call: (415) 781-4700.
 You can also email us at: firstname.lastname@example.org.

 There are two large city-owned garages (Performing Arts Garage and Civic Center Garage) and many private ones in the area.
 The Civic Center CBD staffs the elevator access area at the entrance of Civic Center Garage on McAllister Street, Tuesday through Saturday, 6 to 11 pm.
 There is bike parking at the Civic Center Garage as well as at the Civic Center BART station.

 If you’re interested in getting married at City Hall, visit the Office of the County Clerk page of the City site for more information.

 You can find the upcoming color schedule on the City Hall Lighting Calendar.